mvolkmann/blog/src/smalltalk.md

 - Click the `WorldMorph` background and select "Quit without saving" so the changes are not saved in the current image.
 - Restart Cuis Smalltalk with the same image.
-- Verify that the methods added are not present.
+- Verify that the methods and classes that were added are not present.
+- Install the package using one of these approaches:

+  - Approach #1:
     - Open a "Workspace" window.
     - Enter "Feature require: '{package-name}'" and press cmd-d to "Do it".
+  - Approach #2:
+    - Open a "File List" window.
+    - Navigate to the file `{package-name}.pck.st`.
+    - Click the file to select it.
+    - Click the "install package" button.

 - Verify that the methods and classes that were saved in the package are now present.